T7 phage

+The structure of bacteriophage T7 at atomic resolution is presented here.
+From left to right: The Chimera software structure is depicted, the Maestro software electrostatics structure is depicted, and the ChimeraX software hydrophilicity structure is depicted in orange-green.

 Bacteriophage T7 (or the T7 phage) is a bacteriophage, a virus that infects bacteria.
 It infects most strains of Escherichia coli and relies on these hosts to propagate.
 Bacteriophage T7 has a lytic life cycle, meaning that it destroys the cell it infects.
 It also possesses several properties that make it an ideal phage for experimentation: its purification and concentration have produced consistent values in chemical analyses; it can be rendered noninfectious by exposure to UV light; and it can be used in phage display to clone RNA binding proteins.

 Discovery

 T7 was one of seven lytic phage types (T1 to T7) described in a 1945 study by Milislav Demerec and Ugo Fano.
 Although all seven phages were numbered arbitrarily, phages with odd numbers, or T-odd phages, were later discovered to share morphological and biochemical features that distinguish them from T-even phages.
 Earlier work on T7 was performed by German-American biophysicist Max Delbrück in the 1930s, who referred to it as phage δ.
 French-Canadian microbiologist Félix d'Herelle likely studied its close relative in the 1920s.